5 Benefits of Pursuing Nursing as a Second Degree

 3. Leverage Your Previous Education

-Changing your career is a big move, and many people may be hesitant because they feel as though they would be wasting the time and money they spent on their previous education.
-However, choosing Marian’s second-degree ABSN program means choosing a program that builds off your previous education.
-Rather than pursuing another four-year bachelor’s degree, our ABSN program ensures that you are putting your first degree to work, allowing you to graduate in as few as 16 months.
+Changing your career is a big move, and many people may be hesitant because they feel they would be wasting the time and money they spent on their previous education.
+However, choosing Marian’s second-degree ABSN program or transfer path means choosing one that builds upon your previous education.
+Rather than pursuing another four-year bachelor’s degree, our ABSN program ensures that you put your first degree or prior non-nursing college credits to work, allowing you to graduate in as few as 16 months.

 4. Increased Accessibility

-Another benefit to accelerated, second-degree nursing programs is that they are more accessible to prospective students in more ways than one.
-First, our program is more financially accessible than other four-year degree options.
-Because you can graduate from our program sooner, you’ll be able to secure a nursing job with a great salary sooner.
+Another benefit to accelerated, second-degree nursing programs is that they are more accessible to prospective students than traditional programs.
+Our program is now accessible to transfer students who have earned a required number of non-nursing college credits and want to enter our transfer path more financially accessible than four-year degree options.
+Because you can graduate from our program sooner, you can more likely secure a nursing job with a great salary sooner.

 Additionally, our online coursework portion of the program allows flexibility in our students’ schedules.
-While you are still expected to meet deadlines and spend time on your coursework, you can do it in a way that fits your life.
+While you are still expected to meet deadlines, you can do it in a way that fits your life.

 5. Emphasized Focus on Nursing Courses

-Because our ABSN program is designed to build on your previous education, you won’t have to worry about taking any additional courses that were likely required for your first degree.
-For the entirety of your time in our ABSN program, you will be focused on nursing coursework, labs, and clinical rotations.
+Because our ABSN program is designed to build on your previous education, you can engage with a more focused curriculum.
+For the entirety of your time in our ABSN program, you will focus on nursing coursework, labs, and clinical rotations.

-It is important to note that while you will be spending your time focusing on your nursing coursework while in the program, you must make sure you take the prerequisite courses required for admission.
+It is important to note that while you will focus on your nursing coursework while in the program, you must first complete a series of prerequisite courses required for admission (transfer path students automatically complete these prerequisites).
 Comprising science and general education courses, you can complete these prerequisites online and at an accelerated pace via Marian’s Adult Programs (MAP).
-These five- and 8-week courses will ensure that you have a strong educational foundation to successfully complete your rigorous nursing coursework.
+These five- and 8-week courses will ensure you have a solid educational foundation to complete your rigorous nursing coursework successfully.

 Second-Degree Nursing Student Perspectives

-Now that we’ve covered some of the top benefits of choosing nursing as a second degree, you’re probably wondering what it’s actually like to be a second-degree nursing student.
+Now that we’ve covered some of the top benefits of choosing nursing as a second degree, you may wonder what it’s like to be a second-degree nursing student.
 We’ve asked previous students of our ABSN program to share their experiences to give you a better idea of what to expect.

 Why Nursing as a Second Degree?